May 23, 2013

 Balls in Zone, a fielding stat that represents the total number of balls that were batted into a fielder's zone while he was in the field.

 A run contribution formula created by David Smyth, which quantifies the number of runs contributed by a batter.
 The fundamental formula for Base Runs is (baserunners times scoring rate) plus home runs.
-This article, among others, has found that Base Runs is the best run contribution formula.
 You can read more about it in this Wiki entry.

 Clutch (Link)